 What actions do you feel might resolve the problem at this stage?

+what actions do you reel might resolve the problem at this stage:

 Are you attaching any paperwork?
 If so, please give details.

-The year amounting early perfect to the control of the determinent

 Signature:

+Data

 Date:

-Date.

 Official use

 Date acknowledgement sent:

 By who:

 by who.

 Complaint referred to:

 Complaint referred to:

 Date: